sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/02-gpo-configuration.md

 ### Design Rationale

 The 10-minute screen lock balances security with usability for desk-based administrative work.
-Command-prompt access is restricted to reduce the attack surface for non-technical users — administrative staff have no legitimate need for command-line tools, and restricting them limits the effectiveness of phishing-delivered payloads.
+Command-prompt access is restricted to reduce the attack surface for non-technical users: administrative staff have no legitimate need for command-line tools, and restricting them limits the effectiveness of phishing-delivered payloads.

 | | |
 |---|---|